typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-explicit-any.md

 > See **https://typescript-eslint.io/rules/no-explicit-any** for documentation.

 The `any` type in TypeScript is a potentially dangerous "escape hatch" from the type system.
-Using `any` disables many type checking rules and is generally best used only when it's required or when prototyping code.
+Using `any` disables many type checking rules and is generally best used only as a last resort or when prototyping code.
 This rule reports on explicit uses of the `any` keyword as a type annotation.

 > TypeScript's `--noImplicitAny` compiler option prevents an implied `any`, but doesn't prevent `any` from being explicitly used the way this rule does.